 - Employers must provide the same level of health benefits for spouses of male employees as they do for spouses of female employees.

 - Employers must provide the same pregnancy-related benefits to single employees as they do for married employees.

 - Employers must grant pregnant women who are on leave the ability to accrue seniority, vacation, pay increase, and temporary disability benefits in the same way as those who are on leave for other reasons unrelated to pregnancy.

 - Employers cannot demand medical notes from a pregnant employee's doctor concerning her work status if they do not require similar documentation from doctors of other employees who have short-term disabilities.

 If you feel you have been discriminated against because of a pregnancy or pregnancy-related medical condition, you should speak with an employer lawyer as soon as possible.
-A good employment lawyer can help educate you on the federal and state pregnancy discrimination laws and help you recover any losses you may have incurred.
+A good employment lawyer can help you recover any losses you may have incurred.
 Get a head-start today with a free employment attorney match.